WMC-DevOps-EducationI/01-reference-architecture-springboot-classroom-teama/README.md

 ## SpringBoot Project:

 **NOTE**: include a Travis CI integration in GitHub Education with Google Classrooms and Eclipse with Spring Boot 4.
+In order to evaluate the process, please review GitHub Education assigment repository and its related Travis CI testing execution results.

 ## References